Adam-Alive/london-outdoor-sculpture/README.md

 - As a new user, I would like to create an account so that I can access all the features for signed-up users.
 - As a user, I would like to sign in so that I can access functionality for signed-in users.
-- As a user, I would like to know if I am signed-in or not so that I can sign in if I necessary.
+- As a user, I would like to know if I am signed-in or not so that I can sign in if necessary.
 - As a user, I would like to sign out so that I know my session has been closed securely.

 ### Epic 2: Navigation